pgbross/vue-material-adapter/docs/getting-started.md

 This Guide assumes you are familiar with [Vue.js](https://vuejs.org/v2/guide/index.html) components and plugin system.
-`Vue.js` 2.6 or greater and `@vue/composition-api` 1.0 or greater are required as peer dependencies.
+`Vue.js` 3 or greater is required as peer dependencies.

 > Note: Applications must install `Vue.use(VueCompositionApi)` but have no requirement to use the composition style of programming.
 > Material Components Web are not bundled and need to be installed.